Italy independent travel itinerary

-To keep this itinerary concise, I've missed out Verona, in the west of the Veneto.
-It is a very fine city destination and if you have time to extend your tour by several days, you could add it to your itinerary, flying into or out of Verona Airport.
+To keep this itinerary concise, I’ve missed out Verona, in the west of the Veneto.
+Verona is a very fine city destination and if you have time to extend your tour by several days, it would make a great addition to your itinerary, flying into or out of Verona Airport.

 Check opening times for museums and villas as many museums are closed on Mondays and most villas have limited opening hours.
 Book in advance for the Scrovegni Chapel in Padua; a combined tourist card is a good deal if you’ll be visiting the town’s other sights.

-There are plenty of good restaurants in the region, but if you're on a budget or lunching in a hurry, most of the towns have decent self-service restaurants - such as the Brek chain - where you can fill up quickly and cheaply.
+There are plenty of good restaurants in the region, but if you’re on a budget or lunching in a hurry, most of the towns have decent self-service restaurants where you can fill up quickly and cheaply.